 - Orders from higher risk jurisdictions, especially where the goods being sold are commonly available in that jurisdiction;

 - Refunds when the cardholder requests the refund to a different card or cards.

 Care should also be taken when processing Click & Collect transactions, where cardholders pay online and collect in store, specifically where this involves the sale of alcohol or high-value goods.
-Merchants should have procedures in place to validate the identity of the cardholder and confirm the age of the individual collecting the goods when there are applicable age restrictions.
+Merchants should have procedures in place to validate the identity of the cardholder, for example by sighting the physical card and checking that the card is genuine and the name on the card matches the identification provided by the person collecting the goods, and confirm the age of the individual collecting the goods when there are applicable age restrictions.

 When shipping goods, it is advisable to request cardholders to sign for deliveries and provide photo ID, however this does not guarantee protection in the event of a chargeback.